pi-top/pi-top-Python-SDK/docs/cli_tools.rst

 pt-brightness
 ==================

-To learn about the command arguments, check `pt-config brightness`_
+To learn about the command arguments, check `pi-top brightness`_

 Example
 ~~~~~~~~~~~~~~~~~